 Rural roads are a major part of the picture as well.
 More than half (around 51%) of all Texas traffic deaths in 2023 occurred on rural roads, many of which carry both high-speed traffic and heavy commercial vehicles.

 Most truck crashes involve more than one cause.
-A driver running a red light may also have been working past federal hours-of-service limits, or A truck losing control on a wet road may have been carrying improperly secured cargo.
+A driver running a red light may also have been working past federal hours-of-service limits, or a truck losing control on a wet road may have been carrying improperly secured cargo.

 Investigating every contributing factor is part of building a strong case.